partlygloudy/personal-website/blog/posts/13-predictions-3.md

 - 25% chance of next test by August 21
 - 50% chance of next test by September 25
-- 54% chance the test occurs after the question resolves on October 1
+- 54% chance the test occurs before the question resolves on October 1

 ### Will the U2 concert at The Sphere on September 29, 2023 take place?